 One of my unforgettable childhood impressions is seeing the shadow of steam of a passing steam locomotive billowing high above the street where I was walking by my grandparents‘ hand.
 This fascination never quite left me.
-And so, I became a volunteer fireman on steam locomotives and have been on the boards of various national and international railway heritage organisations for some decades.
+And so, I became a volunteer fireman on steam locomotives.
+I was also on the boards of various national and international railway heritage organisations for some decades.

 The steam locomotive was the first motive power for land transport beyond man and animal strenght.
 With the dawn of the railway age in 1825, it dominated rail transport for about 130 years, until the midst of the 20th century.
 Only a few are still in regular use today, most of them in Germany by chance.